lineality/Online_Voting_Using_One_Time_Pads/README.md

 The additional step of having two pads (one being to send the voter a ballot) and not just one pad to inspect that ballot coming in has several advantages.
 This allows the voter to verify that the ballot they are filling out comes from the Vote-Office at which they registered, and that only someone with physical access to the physical one time pad created at their time and place of registration has sent them this ballot.
 This allows for a comparison by the Vote-Office, likewise, of the ballot sent and the ballot received.
 The benchmark for success here is for an over-a-network(online) voting system to be as-secure-as an in-person, all-paper, voting system.
 Just as it is possible (in theory) for a hostile group to physically take over a Vote-Office and issue people fake ballots, or send people fake mail-in ballots in the mail, this one-time-pad-vote-by-network proposal does not prevent such physical attacks on physical paper voting infrastructure.
 It does however create an extra layer of verifications that can be used during and after the vote takes place, which in theory could also be used to security-harden an all-in-person all-paper voting process to make it more secure and auditable (this may also relate to the use of and questions about asymmetric keys which are different from one-time-pads).
 (Note: Another additional or alternative method for some of these checks may be cryptographic signing (with optional multiple signatures) from trusted authorities (Vote-Office, federal or state agency, universities, 3rd party certifiers, etc).

-During the in-person one-time-pad-voter-registration: Two physical copies (e.g. QR codes printed on paper) of two one-time-pads are created; one set of the two pads are stored (offline) by the local Vote-Office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
+During the in-person one-time-pad-voter-registration: Two physical copies (e.g. QR codes printed on paper) of two one-time-pads are created; one set of the two pads are stored (not-over-a-network/not-online) by the local Vote-Office, the other set (pair) of one time pads is kept by the voter themselves (physically, not-over-a-network/not-online).

 The software will print the one-time pads.
 The software will check (confirm, verify) the one-time pads.
 The software will erase thoroughly from memory (e.g. physically overwrite) any record of what the printed one-time-pads were.
-(Note, if this process is done off-line using a dedicated machine, the risk (attack-surface) of someone being able to take (exfiltrate) the one-time-pads is reduced.
+(Note, if this process is done not-over-a-network/not-online using a dedicated machine, the risk (attack-surface) of someone being able to take (exfiltrate) the one-time-pads is reduced.
 Especially if the custom machine does not have enough memory to store any old pads but can only process and re-write-over one pad at a time.)

 Step 3: (During in-person Registration: Create Encrypted Ballot) For the voting-office to send one ballot to one voter:
-The election office, offline (enforced by software), uses the first 1:2 of the pair of printed QR codes to create an 'encrypted' version of the ballot for that one voter.
+The election office, not-over-a-network/not-online (enforced by software), uses the first 1:2 of the pair of printed QR codes to create an 'encrypted' version of the ballot for that one voter.
 Note: The ballot may be public, but it still needs to be verified.
 This illustrates the "verification" role sometimes lumped together with "security" and "encryption."
 The emphasis is not on 'hiding' the public ballot form, but on verifying that the specific ballot form that the voter is filling out is (identical to) the form that the local election office gave them.

 Note: It may be desirable to have a 'verified public ballot' as opposed to a 'private ballot' which in theory could vary (for security and verification) from the standard public ballot (in a context of mapping out a potential attack space).